velmyk/mocha-test-async/README.md

 # Testing async code with Mocha.js

 Collection of different ways to test asynchronous code:
+ - pure mocha style
  - using async / await
+ - using schai-as-promised

 ### To run tests